 6 Ways You Can Support Black Businesses Long-Term

-In the weeks since George Floyd’s death, the country has been reckoning with our legacy of racial inequities.
+In the months since George Floyd's death, the country has been reckoning with our legacy of racial inequities.
 Many people have been taking a good hard look at themselves, and many are trying to figure out how they can help.
+Black History Month begins today, and this year — perhaps more than any in recent history — people are looking for genuinely impactful ways to celebrate.
 Entrepreneurs tend to be hands-on doers and problem-solvers, so when a deep systemic issue has been identified, business leaders look for solutions.
-And according to Connie Evans, the CEO and president of the Association for Enterprise Opportunity, that’s what makes entrepreneurs so valuable to the cause of racial equity.
-“Business owners can help their local government leaders think more creatively and more entrepreneurially to solve some of the problems that they're seeing in their communities,” Evans told Entrepreneur.
+And according to Connie Evans, the CEO and president of the Association for Enterprise Opportunity, that's what makes entrepreneurs so valuable to the cause of racial equity.
+"Business owners can help their local government leaders think more creatively and more entrepreneurially to solve some of the problems that they're seeing in their communities," Evans told Entrepreneur.

 Evans has been advising governments, business owners and nonprofits — from presidential administrations to the World Bank to the Senate Small Business Committee — for 25 years.
 She was the first black woman to be elected to the Board of the Federal Reserve Bank of Chicago and has also served on the U.S. Treasury Department's CDFI Advisory Board.
 When we asked her how the entrepreneurial community can translate their convictions into actions, she had six suggestions.